How to Plan a Trip When You Don’t Have Time to Waste

 What I’ve learned is this:

-Travel isn’t about having more time.
-It’s about using the time you already have — better.
+Travel isn’t about finding more time.
+It’s about being more intentional with the time you already have.

-Here’s the simple system I use now to plan trips without letting them become another item on my to-do list.
+Here’s the approach I use to plan trips more intentionally — without letting the planning process become overwhelming.

 Before you ever open Google or Pinterest, ask yourself one question: